 This position is located in Arlington, VA.

-Position Summary: The Information System Security Manager is a hands-on information system security role within the Office of the CIO Information Assurance (IA) team of the Software Engineering Institute (SEI) that operates, monitors, and maintains accredited information systems.
-This is an opportunity for a cleared IA professional in the Arlington VA area with strong organization and communication skills and working experience with modern Windows system administration tools and operating techniques in a Windows-based accredited network.
-This position is responsible for facilitating and assuring that information systems in the Arlington VA office remain complaint with DoD and other USG regulations.
-The position works closely with SEI groups and outside sponsors to coordinate the certification and accreditation of accredited information systems.
+Position Summary: The Information System Security Manager is a hands-on information system administration and security role within the Office of the CIO Information Assurance team (OCIO IA) at the Software Engineering Institute (SEI).
+This is an opportunity for a cleared IT professional in the Arlington VA area with strong organization and communication skills and experience with modern Windows system administration tools and operating techniques in an accredited network.
+You will be responsible for assuring that information systems in the Arlington VA office remain compliant with DoD and other USG regulations.
+You will accomplish this work in collaboration with OCIO IA teammates in Pittsburgh PA as well as Security and IT staff working in Arlington and Pittsburgh.

 Minimum Qualifications and Requirements: